morucci/repoxplorer/README.md

 - date histogram of commits
 - date histogram of authors
 - top authors by commits
-- top authors by lines modified
+- top authors by lines changed

 Stats for a contributor or a group are such as:

-- commits, lines modified and projects count
+- commits, lines changed and projects count
 - date histogram of commits
 - date histogram of authors (only for group)
 - top projects by commits
-- top projects by lines modified
+- top projects by lines changed

 Filters can be used to refine stats by: